 The term irrevocable is often misinterpreted and perceived literally to mean that nothing can ever be changed with regard to how the trust works and that the assets are beyond the reach of beneficiaries.
-That may be the case in a specific trust, and it was not uncommon to see trusts that were so absolute.
-But there have been changes over the past few decades in how trusts are drafted and in the laws that govern how they are administered.
-Today irrevocable trust provisions can be drafted to be quite flexible.
+That may be the case in a specific trust, and some trusts were drafted with such absolute terms.
+However, over the years drafting techniques, preceding and jursiprudence regarding the administration of trusts have evolved to make irrevocable trusts quite flexible.

-Generally, a trust is irrevocable solely because the grantor declares it to be at the outset or the grantor has died, so she can no longer exercise any provisions that may have allowed her to make changes when living.
+Generally, a trust is irrevocable because the grantor declares it to be at the outset or the grantor has died, so she can no longer exercise any powers to make changes.
 That doesn’t necessarily mean the terms of the trust cannot be changed.
-Many states have enacted statutes that provide a variety of tools for modifying irrevocable trusts under certain circumstances.
-In some cases, a grantor may specify that a person or group of people may have the power to change the terms of a trust.
+Many states have enacted statutes that provide ways to modify irrevocable trusts under certain circumstances.
+Additionaly, in some cases, a grantor can draft the trust so that a person or group of people may have the power to change the terms of the trust.
 Similarly, a grantor may include a provision that allows one or more people to withdraw assets from the trust.

 Irrevocable Trust Example

-Lindsay has sold her business and decides she wants to set aside $1 million as a safety net for each of her three young-adult children.
-She could choose to write each of them a check, which would allow them to spend or retain the money as they wish.
-Instead, Lindsay wants to be certain that her gift will be available in the event any of her children face a potential future financial emergency.
-She creates three irrevocable trusts, one for each of her children, all containing the following provisions:
+Lindsay decides she wants to set aside $1 million as a safety net for each of her three young-adult children.
+Were she to write each of them a check, her children could spend or retain the money as they wish.
+Instead, Lindsay wants to be certain that her gift will be available should a child face a future financial emergency.
+She creates three irrevocable trusts, one for each child, all containing the following provisions:

-- during the child’s lifetime, pay each child the income generated from the assets held in the trust;
+- during the child’s lifetime, pay the child the income generated from the assets held in the trust;

-- permission for the trustee to distribute trust assets to a child for food, shelter, clothing, illness, or educational expenses;
+- permission for the trustee to distribute trust assets to the child for food, shelter, clothing, illness, or educational expenses;

-- permission for the trustee to distribute trust assets to be used for the purchase of a home or wedding expenses;
+- permission for the trustee to distribute trust assets to provide for the purchase of a home or the child’s wedding expenses;

-- allow her child the unfettered right to withdraw up to half the trust assets at age 30; and
+- allow the child the right to withdraw up to half the trust assets at age 30; and

-- allow her child to choose who will get the remaining assets in the trust when he or she dies.
+- allow the child to choose who will receive the assets remaining in the trust when the child dies.

 Common Purposes of Irrevocable Trusts